Boundin'

-Boundin' is a 2003 American animated short film, which was shown in theaters before the feature-length superhero and city places film The Incredibles.
+Boundin' is a 2003 American animated short film, which was shown in theaters before the feature-length superhero film The Incredibles.
 The short is a musically narrated story about a dancing lamb, who loses his confidence after being sheared.
-The film was written, directed, narrated and featured the musical composition and performance of Pixar animator Bud Luckey.
+The film was written, directed, narrated by and features the musical composition and performance of Pixar story artist Bud Luckey.

 Plot

 In the American North Desert, a lamb’s elegant dancing is popular with the other animals.
-One day lamb-shearers arrive and shear him for wool.
+One day, lamb-shearers arrive and shear him for wool.
 The other animals mock his skinny, bare state and he becomes shy and loses the confidence to dance.
 As the lamb mourns, a benevolent jackalope comes across him, and teaches him the merits of "bounding", not just dancing (that is, getting up whenever one falls down).
 The lamb is converted and his joy in life is restored.
 The lamb's wool eventually grows back in the winter, only for it to be cut again, but his confidence is now completely unshaken and he continues to "bound."